jplebre/KataCollection/Specifications/VideoRentalKata.md

 * Users can donate videos to the library.
 * Users get priority points when donating videos (10 points per title).
 * Library records must include Title, Director, Release year, number of copies.
-* Administrator-level users can create or detele new users
+* Administrator-level users can create or delete new users
 * Administrator-level users can create a new newsletter

 ## Use-case Scenarios